danielmekuriaw/shopify_backend_challenge/README.md

 ### Setup Instructions

 **NOTE:** *Make sure you have properly installed Ruby on your terminal.
 Follow the instructions below after verifying that you have correctly installed ruby through the following command.
-It should return a Ruby version if you have Ruby installed.*
+It should return a Ruby version if you have Ruby installed.
+If you do not have Ruby installed, follow the instructions, download and install the version compatible with your device from [here](https://www.ruby-lang.org/en/downloads/)*

 ```Ruby
 ruby --version